swaminathanj/ml/lab/06_lreval.md

 ## Plain linear regression code

 This is a class based implementation of linear regression code which does exactly the same thing as what you had implemented in previous lab.
+- First go through the code and understand it well
+- Execute and see how it works
+- Add the bias component for lasso regression while computing the gradient in *fit* method.
+Check the parameter and evaluation values.
+- Replace it with the bias component for ridge regression.
+Check the parameter and evaluation values.

 ```python
 import numpy as np